-Fortunately, you can address all those concerns – and there’s no need for you to crawl around under the house.
+Fortunately, you can address all those concerns with crawl space finishing – and there’s no need for you to crawl around under the house.

 What is crawl space encapsulation?

 According to the dictionary, “encapsulation” is the action involved in enclosing something as though it were in a capsule.
 When it comes to your crawl space, encapsulation involves wrapping a water vapor barrier on the floors and walls, turning the crawl space into a clean, dry capsule.
 The barrier, often made of heavy-duty polyethylene, keeps ground moisture from seeping into the crawl space.
-This, in turn, reduces the amount of humid air coming into your living space.
+An encapsulated crawl space reduces the amount of humid air coming into your living space.